Mihnea-AlexandruTomita/ConvSequential-SLAM/README.md

 </div>

 ## 📊 Example Output
 After running ConvSequential-SLAM, the results are saved in `Results_ConvSequential-SLAM.csv`.
-The below table shows the first 6 entries as an example; the full CSV contains the data for the entire dataset.
+The program generates the complete results for the dataset, with the table below showing the first six entries as an example.

 <div align="center">
 <table>